 note: adopted 1957; the full version is only performed in the presence of the king; the tune, which was adopted from a popular French melody titled "La Rosalie," was originally the anthem of the state of Perak

-Maldives name: "Gaumee Salaam" (National Salute)
+name: "Gaumee Salaam" (National Salute)

 lyrics/music: Mohamed Jameel DIDI/Wannakuwattawaduge DON AMARADEVA